terrapkg/mirror-script/README.md

 - A good internet connection
 - Some disk space (100GB or more)
 - Some time
-- (Optional) A cron job to run this script regularly (preferrably every 5 minutes)
+- A cron job to run this script regularly (preferrably every 5 minutes)

 ## Usage